argoproject/Argo/docs/api/inc/update.rst

    if $instance_settings are wrong, bad things might happen

    :since: 0.5
-   :param String $kind.: Kind of widget to instantiate.
+   :param string $kind.: Kind of widget to instantiate.
-   :param Array $instance_settings.: Settings for that array.
+   :param array $instance_settings.: Settings for that array.
-   :param String $region.: Sidebar region to add to.
+   :param string $region.: Sidebar region to add to.

-   :returns: Array $'id' => the id with number of the new widget , 'place' => the index of the id in its region )
+   :returns: array $result array('id' => the id with number of the new widget , 'place' => the index of the id in its region )

 .. php:function:: largo_get_widget_basename()